GypsyShen/react-redux-expressjs-azure-example/README.md

 azure site -h
 ```

-### Step 3. configure `deploy.sh` to generate the production build of react and redux todos app:
+### Step 3: configure `deploy.sh` to generate the production build of redux todos app:

 Generating the production build of the react and redux app requires two steps [7]: